10 Things To Do In Ajmer; And Why I’ll Never Visit Again.

 The truth is the main reason for visiting Ajmer as a traveller is the proximity to the neighbouring small city of Pushkar.

 Pushkar is less than 15km by road and only takes 30 minutes to go between the two.
-But Pushkar does not have a railway station and so the only chance of connecting to Pushkar by rail in Rajasthan is to arrive in Ajmer first.
+But Pushkar does not have a Railway Station and so the only chance of connecting to Pushkar by rail in Rajasthan is to arrive in Ajmer first.

 So, without further ado (and without wishing to offend the questionable reasons for visiting Ajmer itself) let’s talk about Ajmer first.